tygutowski/tygutowski.com/content/projects/_index.md

 ---
-title: "test cracker"
+title: "projects"
-summary: "ap economics test cracker"
-tags: ["class"]
+summary: "a list of my projects"
 ---
-project page!!!
+project page